CoEDL/git-learn/README.md

 git status
 ```

 Git tells us that a file has been `modified`.
 We can commit our change now.
 Previously, we did a two-stage process of adding then committing.
 Let's combine those into a single step.
+The `-am` attributes are shorthand for add and message.
 ```
 git commit -am "Write a name into the file"
 ```